-Officer who put woman in a police car hit by a train didn’t know it was on the tracks, defense says
+Officer who put woman in police car hit by train didn’t know it was on the tracks, defense says

 DENVER (AP) — A Colorado police officer accused of putting a handcuffed woman in a parked police car that was hit by a freight train did not know the car was parked on the tracks, the officer’s lawyer said in court Monday.

-While evidence will show Officer Jordan Steinke standing on the railroad tracks during a night traffic stop on Sept.
+While evidence will show Officer Jordan Steinke stood on the railroad tracks during a night traffic stop on Sept.
 16, 2022, she did not know that an officer she was assisting had parked his patrol car on the tracks, defense lawyer Mallory Revel said in opening statements in state court in Greeley.
-The tracks were completely flush with the road, nothing to trip over, and there were no crossing signs or lights at the railroad crossing in the rural area, Revel said.
+The woman inside, Yareni Rios-Gonzalez, suffered extensive injuries, including a traumatic brain injury.

-She said prosecutors would not be able to prove that Steinke acted recklessly by leaving the woman in the patrol car.
+The tracks were completely flush with the road, nothing to trip over, and there were no illuminated crossing signs or gates at the railroad crossing in the rural area, just two reflective signs on either side of the tracks, Revel said.

-Yareni Rios-Gonzalez suffered extensive injuries, including a traumatic brain injury.
-She is suing over her treatment, after being arrested when a driver reported she had pointed a gun at him during a road rage incident.
+Prosecutors will not be able to prove that she acted recklessly by leaving the woman in the patrol car, Revel said.

 “You cannot disregard a risk of which you are unaware, no matter how obvious that risk may later seem,” said Revel, who stressed the case hinged on what Steinke knew in the moment.